-The consolidated financial statements of the Company include the accounts of the parent company and its subsidiary Pioneer Resources Inc. The parent company controls a subsidiary if it is exposed, or is entitled, to variable returns due to its relationship with the subsidiary and if it has the ability to affect these returns because of its power over the subsidiary.
-The subsidiary of the Company is wholly owned by the parent company.
-The annual financial reporting date of the subsidiary is August 31.
+The consolidated financial statements of the Company include the accounts of the parent company and its subsidiary Pioneer Resources Inc. until its dissolution, on December 13, 2022.
+The parent company controls a subsidiary if it is exposed, or is entitled, to variable returns due to its relationship with the subsidiary and if it has the ability to affect these returns because of its power over the subsidiary.
+The subsidiary of the Company was wholly owned by the parent company.
+The annual financial reporting date of the subsidiary was August 31.